WICG/webmonetization/docs/api.md

 ```

 The user is capable of Web Monetization.
-The [Web Monetization Service Provider](/#providers) is actively STREAMing payments to your site with Interledger.
+The [Web Monetization Service Provider](/#providers) is actively streaming payments to the website.

 It can take a couple of seconds for `document.monetization.state` to go from `pending` to `started`.
 The events described below can be used to listen for a change in `document.monetization.state`.